Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Experiments

-We compared \textit{Psyche-R1} with four categories of LLMs, including: (1) \textbf{General LLMs,} which demonstrate excellent performance across general tasks, but lack explicit reasoning capabilities.
-These include MiniCPM4-8B \cite{team2025minicpm4}, Qwen2.5-7B-Instruct, Qwen2.5-14B-Instruct, and Qwen2.5-72B-Instruct \cite{qwen2.5}.
-(2) \textbf{Reasoning-augmented LLMs,} which possess explicit reasoning capabilities, including DeepSeek-R1 \cite{guo2025deepseek}, DeepSeek-R1-Distill-Llama-70B, QwQ-32B, Qwen3-30B-A3B, Qwen3-235B-A22B \cite{yang2025qwen3}, and Magistral-Small-2506\footnote{https://mistral.ai/}.
-(3) \textbf{Closed-source LLMs,} which typically represent the state-of-the-art performance, including GPT-4o \cite{hurst2024gpt}, and Claude3.7-Sonnet\footnote{https://claude.ai/}.
+\boldpara{Baselines.} To ensure a comprehensive analysis, we selected 17 representative LLMs, categorized as follows: (1) \textbf{General LLMs,} which exhibit excellent performance across general tasks, but lack explicit reasoning capabilities.
+(2) \textbf{Reasoning augmented LLMs,} which possess explicit reasoning capabilities.
+(3) \textbf{Closed-source LLMs,} which typically represent the state-of-the-art performance.
 (4) \textbf{Psychological LLMs,} which have been fine-tuned on psychological datasets.
-These include CPsyCounX \cite{zhang2024cpsycoun}, EmoLLM \cite{2024EmoLLM}, PsycoLLM \cite{hu2024psycollm}, and PsyDT \cite{xie-etal-2025-psydt}.
-Notice that for the hybrid reasoning-augmented models Qwen3 series and Claude3.7-Sonnet, we set them to reasoning mode to stimulate their best performance.
-Details of the model version and parameter information are provided in Appendix B.
+A detailed summary of all models is presented in Appendix \ref{chap: appendix_baseline}.